JadrianBG/Pac-Men-Exercise/README.md

 ### Roadmap:  I will add speed variations for less random and more controlled pacmen bouncing fun.
 ### License Info:  This project was created in participation of the MIT xPro Women's Coding Certificate Program.
 The MIT License applies to all files.

-<a href="https://github.com/JadrianBG/JadrianBG.github.io"> Return to Jadrian BG Repo Home Page </a>
+<a href="https://github.com/JadrianBG/JadrianBG.github.io"> Return to JadrianBG Repo Home Page </a>